11 Tips For Buying A House In Michigan

 Take heed: you don’t want to be unloading heavy boxes from a moving truck in several inches of snow.
 If you can, wait for things to thaw out before making your move to Michigan.

-All in all, Michigan is a great state to put down roots in – just be sure to keep some of the quirks of Michigan homeownership (such as proper well maintenance) in mind as you go through the home buying process.
+Overall, Michigan is a great state to settle in.
+Keep some of the quirks of Michigan homeownership in mind as you go through the home buying process.

 Rocket Homes' Interactive Home Buying Quiz

 Take the Rocket Homes' Interactive Home Buying Quiz to find your dream home.
 Our quiz provides personalized suggestions for available homes in your area.

 Is It A Good Time To Buy A House?